-The Ancient Site Of Karanis was an agricultural town of Kom Oshima where temples of Graeco Roman era made it the anticipated attractions in Faiyum Oasis.
+The Karanis Site Museum is an agricultural town of Kom Oshima where temples of Graeco Roman era made it the anticipated attractions in Faiyum Oasis.

 |Name:||Kom Oshim Museum|

 |Location:||29° 31′ 4″ N, 30° 54′ 12″ E|